 By the time we got to the Two Medicine Valley for our boat tour, the rain we had been anticipating all day finally came.
 We contemplated canceling our boat ride, but the tour boats are enclosed and there’s not really another dry option in the park.
 This boat ride can be used to cut the hike to Upper Two Medicine Lake in half, but with hail coming down, we opted to just relax and stay dry on the boat.

 I highly recommend taking one of the boat tours in Glacier National Park.
 They fill up early, a few weeks in advance, Two Medicine was the only one available for my time in Glacier.
 Assuming the Going-to-the-Sun Road reservations continue into the future, boat tour reservations on St. Mary Lake and Lake McDonald get you access to the road for the day of your reservation.
 Check Out GlacierParkBoats.com for pricing and to purchase tickets.

 Aside from the boat tours, there are miles of hiking trails to explore in the Two Medicine area of the park.
 After our boat tour, we enjoyed walking around the Two Medicine Store, which was built in 1914 and is a National Historic Landmark.
 The 100 site Two Medicine campground is in this section of the park and offers first-come-first-served campsites (10 sites are able to accommodate RVs up to 35 feet) with no electricity but flush toilets.

 Thanks for stopping by!
-For more information about the Maine Lighthouse Museum, visit MaineLighthouseMuseum.org.
-If you like my photos be sure to “like” my Facebook Page, follow me on Instagram, and Flickr!
+To read more about this trip, check out the Epic National Park Road Trip.
+To read about some of our previous trips, visit my Trips Page.
+If you like my photos be sure to “like” my Facebook Page and follow me on Instagram!
 You can purchase prints on Etsy and Fine Art America.
-To see inside my camera bag, check out my Gear Page.
-For information about our new Guided Photography Tours, visit GuidedPhoto.com.
+To see inside my camera bag, check out my updated Gear Page.